Cleveland Clinic logo

 How do you meditate?

 There’s no one correct way to meditate.
-That’s because meditation can take many different forms.
-Experts have analyzed meditation practices and found that some common processes happen across different meditation forms.
-These are:
+That’s because it can take many different forms.
+Common processes that happen across different meditation forms include:

-• Contemplation.
-This usually involves concentrating on a question or some kind of contradiction without letting your mind wander.
+• Contemplation: You concentrate on a question or some kind of contradiction without letting your mind wander.

-• Emotion-centered meditation.
-This kind of meditation has you focus on a specific emotion.
-For example, focusing on how to be kind to others or on what makes you happy in your life.
+• Emotion-centered meditation: You focus on a specific emotion.
+For example, you think about how to be kind to others or what makes you happy.

-• Mantra meditation.
-This kind of meditation involves repeating (either aloud or in your head) and focusing on a specific phrase or sound.
+• Mantra meditation: You repeat (either aloud or in your head) a specific phrase or sound.

-• Meditation with movement.
-This type of meditation can involve focusing on breathing, holding your breath or performing specific body movements.
+• Meditation with movement: You focus on breathing, holding your breath or doing specific body movements.
 It can also involve walking while focusing on what you observe around you.

-• Visual-based meditation.
-This kind of meditation involves focusing on something you can see (either with your eyes or by concentrating on a mental image).
+• Visual-based meditation: You focus on something you can see (either with your eyes or by concentrating on a mental image).

 Advertisement